When I first shared my recipe for homemade spaghetti o’s, I said I would develop a recipe for meatballs to go with it.

 Ground Beef

-If you are a ground turkey family, you might like the meatballs just fine.
-But coming from a family that doesn’t eat much ground meat in general, we much preferred ground beef.
+- If you are a ground turkey family, you might like the meatballs just fine.
+But coming from a family that doesn’t eat much ground meat in general, we much prefer ground beef.
+I’m not sure we would like chicken meatballs either.

-We like to buy our ground beef from Butcher Box.
-They offer high quality, grass-fed beef for a good price.
+- We love to buy our ground beef from Butcher Box.
+They offer high-quality, grass-fed beef for a good price.
 You can read my review here.

 Low Fat Ratio

-I tested a batch using 80/20 ground beef and then another using 90/10 ground beef.
-The 80/20 meatballs had good flavor, but they tasted greasy.
-The 90/10 ground beef had the same great flavor, but weren’t greasy at all.
+- I tested a batch using 80/20 ground beef and then another using 90/10 ground beef.
+The 80/20 meatballs had a good flavor, but they tasted greasy.
+The 90/10 ground beef had the same great flavor, but the meatballs weren’t greasy at all.
 I also thought that these held up better to the rolling and baking process in the end.

-Ground bison has a low fat content, so it works really well in this Italian meatball recipe.
+- Ground bison has a low-fat content, so it works really well in these Italian meatballs.
 If you find a good sale on ground bison, feel free to substitute for the ground beef.

 Greens

-I tested this Italian meatball recipe using spinach and kale and even celery leaves and every batch was delicious.
+- I tested this meatball recipe using spinach, kale, and even celery leaves and every batch was delicious.

-Why celery leaves, you ask?
+- Why celery leaves, you ask?
 Because I ran out of spinach and kale!
 It was merely an experiment to see if I could get away with it, and I did.
+Cabbage or mustard greens or another leafy green veggie work great too!
+Feel free to substitute.

 Parmesan

-Parmesan is a pricier cheese, but it adds a bit of savory that makes this Italian meatball recipe one of the best I’ve ever had.
+- Parmesan is a pricier cheese, but it adds a bit of savory that makes this simple meatball recipe one of the best I’ve ever had.

 Herbs